IsaacSchemm/Crowmask/README.md

 there would be a single account configured this way).
 Bluesky notifications are checked every six hours and summarized in a private `Note` sent to these admin actors.

-Outgoing activities (like "accept follow" or "create new post") are processed every minute.
-Submissions are updated periodically, ranging from every ten minutes (for submissions less than a day old) to every 28 days (for those over 28 days old).
-User profile data is updated hourly.

 ## Browsing